Unveiling Eating Disorders in Teens

 Anorexia Nervosa

 Anorexia nervosa is characterized by an intense fear of weight gain and a distorted body image.
-Teens with anorexia strive to maintain a significantly low body weight, often at least 15% below their ideal weight.
+Teens with anorexia strives to maintain a significantly low body weight, often at least 15% below their ideal weight.
 They may engage in restrictive eating patterns, severely limit their calorie intake, and exhibit obsessive behaviors related to food and body image.

 Anorexia nervosa can have serious health consequences, including malnutrition, organ damage, and hormonal imbalances.
 It affects as many as one in every 100 females.